 Ear infections are a common problem, especially for children, but can also occur in adults.
-If you or your child experience frequent ear infections, a structural issue within your ear, nose, or throat may be the reason.
-Expert otolaryngologist Ryan Vaughn, MD, and his team at Exhale Sinus and Facial Pain Center located in Arlington Heights, Barrington, Saint Charles, and Schaumburg, Illinois, can evaluate your ears, nose, and throat to determine what may be the cause of your frequent ear infections.
+If you are experiencing frequent ear infections, a structural issue within your ear, nose, or throat may be the reason.
+Expert otolaryngologist Ryan Vaughn, MD, and his team at Exhale Sinus and Facial Pain Center located in Schaumburg, Illinois, can evaluate your ears, nose, and throat to determine what may be the cause of your frequent ear infections.
 For an appointment, call Exhale Sinus and Facial Pain Center or request an appointment online today.

 An ear infection, medically referred to as otitis media, specifically means an infection in your middle ear, which is the space behind your eardrum.